relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/microsoft_office_365_teams_chat_via_collect.md

 ### Data Filtering

 There are two levels of filtering data:
 - **Data Source** - data is being filtered according to specified Monitored Individuals.
 No filter is applied at message level.
-If MI exists in a channel, we will ingest the whole conversation for a given slice.
-If a conversation does not have any MIs in participants for that day, we don’t ingest the conversation at all.
+So, if a Monitored Individual exists in a channel, we will ingest the whole conversation for the day.
+If a conversation does not have any Monitored Individuals as participants for that day, we don’t ingest the conversation at all.
-- **Data Batch**- only messages that have created within or deleted from a data batch collection period are captured.
+- **Data Batch**- only messages with data for the date that matches the Data Batch collection period will be captured.
+For example, a message that has been exported for 10/1/2021 will be captured by the Data Batch that has collection period from “10/1/2021 00:00” to “10/2/2021 00:00”.

 ### Chat content

 Note the following considerations about how chat content is captured:
 - Mentions are captured as plain text.
 - Formatted text is captured as plain text.
 - Numbered rows are captured as a single line.
 - Team meetings are captured as message placeholder.
 - Emojis are collected as plain text.

+### Data Format

+Slack content will be displayed in the Relativity Short Message Format (RSMF) in the Relativity Viewer to provide reviewers with a native chat like review experience.
+You can find more information on the Relativity Short Message Format [here](https://help.relativity.com/RelativityOne/Content/System_Guides/Relativity_Short_Message_Format/Relativity_Short_Message_Format.htm).

 ## Information captured